-Download the file to a convenient location, right click it, and select Run as administrator.
+Download the file to a convenient location, right-click it, and select Run as administrator.
 This will forcibly close Windows Explorer, delete the cache files, and then relaunch Windows Explorer.
 Your other programs should not be affected/closed, however, we recommended that all documents should be saved beforehand as a precaution.

 Reboot your computer to complete the rebuilding of the icon cache.

-- Windows update cache: This is another cache that is locked by and requires a different approach.
+- Windows update cache: This is another cache that is locked and requires a different approach.
 Again, we have provided a CMD script file that will simplify the procedure.
-Download the file to a convenient location, right click it, and select Run as administrator.
+Download the file to a convenient location, right-click it, and select Run as administrator.
 This will stop the Windows Update service, delete the directory containing the cache, and re-start the Windows Update service.
 Rebooting your device is recommended but not mandatory.

 - File Explorer history: File Explorer also keeps its own history of all recently opened files and performed searches.
-These can be considered a privacy concern if you are sharing your computer with another person.
+These can be considered privacy concerns if you are sharing your computer with another person.
 To clear said history, open File Explorer, click the View tab, then click Options in the ribbon, and finally click Clear in the newly opened window.

 Clear System Restore cache on Windows 10